 To be blunt, these cases are difficult to win, because the big pharma companies have almost unlimited resources with which to fight these claims.
 But at Napoli Shkolnik PLLC, we have nationwide resources of our own.
 More than that, we have a determination to stand up for victims of injustice and we aggressively go after companies that callously put profits before people.
 If you or a loved one has been injured by a dangerous drug in New York or elsewhere, your best move is to contact Marie Napoli or one of our other experienced litigators.

 A defective drug is a prescription medication that causes physical, emotional, or psychological injury to a patient.
 When the risks associated with a drug are not made known by the pharmaceutical company that manufactures the drug, then the company may be held liable for any damages a patient suffers as a result of taking the drug.

-In addition to filing a pharmaceutical lawsuit for harm caused by a defective medication directly against the drug’s manufacturer, other parties who may be held liable include:
+In addition to filing a dangerous drug lawsuit for harm caused by a defective medication directly against the drug’s manufacturer, other parties who may be held liable include:

 - The doctor who prescribed the medication;

 - The hospital where the prescription was written;

 - The pharmacist who filled the medication; and

 - The pharmacy where the prescription was filled.